Star Wars Celebration III

 I also bumped into Nalini Krishan, and some minutes later into the rest of the Rebelscum Crew.
 Finally, all was settled!
 We went out for some dinner and a soda, my first meal in USA territory.
 Well, did my eyes open, with the soda’s being as huge as hell, and being refilled!
 Yikes.
 This might be silly for you American guys, but this was my first time to the USA, and I’m still getting used to it.
 Visiting the USA is like walking into a movie!
 Everything you know from TV and movies seems to really be there!
 Like the scenery, the signs, the steam coming from the streets, cop cars, everything!
 A very surreal but wonderful experience.

 But back to your scheduled report!
 After the dinner, I realized I’d been awake for more than 24 hours, and I felt it in every bone of my body.
 I went to my hotel room, and without any problems, I fell asleep.

 Day 1 – Thursday April 21 2005

 The next morning was a real madness, like any of the following 4 days.
-We got my badge, or at least, attempted, as all Exhibitor badges for OfficialPix were given out, I had to settle for a Volunteer badge, not that gave me any problems, since in combination with my Rebelscum press badge, it got me into everywhere.
-After a visit in the Rebelscum / TFN HQ, I was given some of the new ‘Scum crew shirts (a bowling shirt, similar to the ones the Hasbro team had!), which I wore with pride.
-I soon had my first shift, and met another great actor: Barrie Holland, the British actor that somehow is implanted in everyone’s mind.
+We got my badge, or at least, attempted, as all Exhibitor badges for OfficialPix were given out, I had to settle for a Volunteer badge, not that gave me any problems since, in combination with my Rebelscum press badge, it got me into everywhere.
+After a visit to the Rebelscum / TFN HQ, I was given some of the new ‘Scum crew shirts (a bowling shirt, similar to the ones the Hasbro team had!), which I wore with pride.
+I soon had my first shift and met another great actor: Barrie Holland, the British actor that somehow is implanted in everyone’s mind.
 He was an extra in over 100 movies, including Return Of The Jedi, where he uttered the now-famous-words: “You Rebel Scum”.